Point of Sale

 Interest rates for MCAs, however, are usually extraordinarily high, and can go into the triple digits.
 MCAs use “factor rate” to calculate what you need to repay.
 Most factor rates are usually between 1.1 and 1.5, and when you multiply your loan by your factor rate, you get the amount you have to repay on top of your loan principal.
 Factor rates are used instead of interest rates because they can seem low, but translate to large dollar amounts over time.

 But there is another benefit to utilizing such a product.
-If you repay your loan on time, your business credit score will improve.
-You’ll set yourself up for future success, including other forms of financing with even lower rates and more generous terms, such as highly coveted SBA loans.
+If you repay your restaurant equipment loan on time, your business credit score will improve.
+You’ll set yourself up for future funding success, including other forms of financing with even lower rates and more generous terms, such as highly coveted SBA loans.

 If you’ve got a restaurant equipment need, this type of financing is responsible, not overly expensive, and a stepping stone to even better options.
 What else could you ask for when your fridge is on the fritz?